bostrom/text-to-image/README.md

 ## Test

-The library is tested using mocha.
+The library is tested using Jest.
 Run the test suit by executing

     npm test

-During development you may want to use the continuous testing task

-    gulp watch

-A coverage report will be generated in ```coverage/lcov-report/index.html```.
+A coverage report will be generated in `coverage/`.

 ## Contributing